MissOrnela/TimeLeft-Back-Office-/README.md

 ## My point of view

 I implement sorting by date and type, as well as filtering by status .
-I decide to implement server-side pagination, as I believe it is more efficient for large data sets.
+I decide to implement server-side sorting and filtering, as I believe it is more efficient for large data sets.
 This ensures consistency of results , as it does not depend on the power of the client application and reduces memory usage.

 ## Improvement